celetavaro/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values is 2304

-Since we already have the avereages for each interval calculated in the avgIntervals object, we will use those values for the equivalent intervals in the dataset in which we want to impute the values.
+Since we already have the avereages for each interval calculated in the <code>avgIntervals</code> object, we will use those values for the equivalent intervals in the dataset in which we want to impute the values.

 ```r